quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/WindowsSpyBlocker7.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
-* WindowsSpyBlocker7 List Marked As Dead.
-Sun May 27 03:03:10 UTC 2018
+* WindowsSpyBlocker7 List Already Marked As Dead.
+Mon May 28 03:43:14 UTC 2018
+## Checking If List Updated Online
+## Determining Download Attempt
+## Attempting To Download List
+## Checking File Size
+* WindowsSpyBlocker7 List Was An Empty File After Download.
+Mon May 28 03:43:34 UTC 2018
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* WindowsSpyBlocker7 List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon May 28 03:43:35 UTC 2018